ashleysong0418/Maze-Solver/README.md

-# The Maze Challenge (CS50 Summer 2019)
+# The Maze Challenge

-## Team name: ANON
+## Overview:
-## Team members: Ashley Song, Kyle Bensink, Rylee Stone, Barrett Noone
+The Maze Solver is a program created to take a maze from the server and "solve" it using an algorithm.
+Please read the DESIGN.md for further explanation on this project and its implementation.

 ### Directory Structure:
 1. avatar.[ch]